“Okay, but how do you get protein???”

 Quinoa has been buzzy the last few years, with good reason: one cup of quinoa packs over 8 grams of plant-based protein!

-Quinoa can be expensive if you buy brand names, but is available from most generic grocery store and bulk brands.
-It cooks quickly on the stove and can be used in pretty much any dish, including cold salads or bowls, in soups, as a base for a stir fry, as a yummy alternative to oatmeal, or as a binding agent for veggie burgers (in place of eggs).
+Quinoa can be expensive if you buy brand names but is available from the most generic grocery stores and bulk brands.
+It cooks quickly on the stove and can be used in pretty much any dish, including cold salads or bowls, in soups, as a base for a stir fry.

-Try out quinoa in this Vegan Mexican Quinoa – it combines beans and quinoa for protein power!
+Try out quinoa in this Quinoa, Kale, And Butternut Squash Salad – it combines quinoa with delicious roasted veggies.

 How do I meal prep with nuts and seeds?

 There are many, many nuts and seeds to choose from and countless ways to incorporate them into your meal preps.
-Some of our favorite combos include cashews added to Asian stir frys, walnuts on banana pancakes, and pumpkin seeds sprinkled on a salad.
+Some of our favorite combos include cashews added to Asian stir frys, walnuts in zucchini bread, and pumpkin seeds sprinkled on a salad.
 Nuts and seeds are also delicious on their own as a filling snack.

 Nuts and seeds also make a great base for homemade bars and energy bites.
 Cashews, walnuts, and pumpkin seeds are all good options for bases.